forivall-old-repos/tacoscript-prehistory/README.md

 # idea: use use some kind of lookup table to determine the letter with the least amount of information density.

 MyModule = require! 'my-module'
-# of course, this should be replaced with a sweetjs macro when possible.
+# of course, this should be replaced with a sweetjs macro when possible, so that the `!` isn't required (if i do implement sweetjs compatability)
 ```

 ### Semantic changes